turingschool/curriculum/source/topics/better_views/erb_and_haml.markdown

     %li= article.title
 ```

-Content with no marker is interpreted as plain text, so the `@articles` line will be output as plain text and the third line would cause a parse error.
+Content with no marker is interpreted as plain text, so the `@articles` line will be output as plain text and the third line would _cause a parse error_.

 #### Marking Non-Printing Lines